Social Security Administration: Coverage

 Initially, only 56 percent of the jobs in the United States were covered by Social Security.
 Today, the system is nearly universal, with 94 percent of individuals in paid employment in the United States working in covered employment.

 State and local government workers are not required to participate in the Social Security program if they participate in a public retirement system through their employers.
 However, state and local governments, through agreements known as Section 218 agreements, may elect to participate in the program.
 Of the 23.2 million state and local workers in the United States, about 6.6 million are not covered by Social Security.
 Other workers not covered by Social Security include federal employees hired before 1984, railroad workers, some family employees, some students, and some members of the clergy.

 If a job is not covered by Social Security, workers and employers do not pay Social Security payroll taxes.
 Social Security retirement and disability benefits are not payable unless individuals have sufficient work in Social Security covered employment.
-Individuals who work part of their careers in covered employment and part of their careers in non-covered employment and who receive pensions from non-covered employment may have their Social Security benefits reduced through the Windfall Elimination Provision (WEP) or the Government Pension Offset (GPO).
+Prior to 2025, individuals who worked part of their careers in covered employment and part of their careers in non-covered employment and who received pensions from non-covered employment may have had their Social Security benefits reduced through the Windfall Elimination Provision (WEP) or the Government Pension Offset (GPO).
+However, this was abolished with the passage of the Social Security Fairness Act.

 Railroad workers were covered by the Railroad Retirement Board before Social Security was founded.
 Today, they still are, though a portion of each railroad pension is designated as "equivalent" to Social Security.
 Railroad workers also participate in Medicare.
-All state and local government employees hired since 1986, or whom are covered by Section 218 Agreements, participate in Medicare even if not covered for purposes of Social Security benefits.
+All state and local government employees hired since 1986, or who are covered by Section 218 Agreements, participate in Medicare even if not covered for purposes of Social Security benefits.